Skip to main content

 Why the pace exists

-I stopped waiting for someone else to fix it. the pace exists to build the tools I wish I'd had — products that sit at the intersection of design and engineering, bridging the gap with precision rather than process.
+I stopped waiting for someone else to fix it. the pace exists to build the tools I wish I’d had — products that close the gap between how things are designed and how they get built, with precision rather than process.

-Parlance is the contract layer between design and development — components, tokens, and interactions verified against W3C standards.
-Lexicon is the shared design system.
-More tools will follow.
-The best tools don't add steps to your workflow — they replace the ones that weren't working.
+Parlance is the contract layer between design and development.
+Lexicon is the shared design system beneath it.
+From those foundations the work has grown — into health and finance, and into consulting for teams who need the same rigour.
+The best tools don’t add steps to your workflow; they replace the ones that weren’t working.

 01